ageller/UniviewGaiaHVstars/README.md

 # UniviewGaiaHVstars
-A Uniview module to show the high-velocity stars from Gaia
+A Uniview module to show the hypervelocity stars from Gaia